Orasund/Orasund.github.io/_posts/2022-10-08-investigating-design-patterns.md

 title: "Investigating Design Patterns"
 tags: Collection
 ---

-I take my stand that design pattern are outdated in the days of functional programming.
+There is this myth, that functional programming does not have any design patterns.
+[See Functional Design Patterns by Scott Wlaschin](https://www.youtube.com/watch?v=srQt1NAHYC0)

-Here is me proving my point using Elm.
+I wanted to know myself if this is actually a valid statement and if not how many design pattern are actually outdated in the days of functional programming.
+My language of choice will be Elm.

-I will use ✅ for patterns that have a place in function programming and ❌ for patterns that are to easy to call them a pattern or just simply outdated.
+I will use ✅ for patterns that have a place in function programming and ❌ for patterns that are too easy to really call them a "pattern" or for patterns that are simply outdated.

 # Creational Patterns